Toloka/docs/en/guide/faq/finance.md

 ## Adding funds to your account {#concept-1}

-{% cut "How do I connect to billing from Moscow or Saint Petersburg?" %}

-If the address is in Saint Petersburg, enter Saint Petersburg in the **Region** field, then specify the street, house number, and postal code.
-You don't need to fill out the other fields.

-If the address is in Moscow, enter Moscow in the **Region** field, then specify the street, house number, and postal code.
-[Learn more](../concepts/refill.md#step-by-step) about connecting to billing.

-If it still doesn't work, [enter](troubleshooting.md) your full address with the postal code in the feedback form.
-We'll help you fill out the fields correctly.

-{% endcut %}

-{% cut "Why do we top up our account in a non-Russian currency?" %}

-Toloka is an international platform for users from different countries.
-The platform is provided by the Swiss company Yandex Services AG.

-{% endcut %}

 {% cut "Why do we pay 20% VAT in the invoice?" %}

 In accordance with the tax legislation of the Russian Federation, we have included Clause 3.8. in our [Requester agreement]({{ customeragreement-probki }}): the VAT is charged in addition to the cost of services and included in the invoice.
 This is the same as paying VAT on purchases at any store.
 Your account in Toloka will be topped up by the amount you entered.